 On the other hand, Assisted Reproductive Technology is a field of medicine that is becoming increasingly popular in our society in general.
 To learn everything you need to know about the different techniques to achieve a pregnancy in spite of infertility issues, don't miss this post: What Are Infertility Treatments?

-FAQs from users: 'What is family planning operation?', 'Can family planning pills terminate pregnancy?', 'Does family planning bring down fertility?', 'Does family planning stop menstruation?', 'Is family planning allowed in Islam?' and 'Does family planning cause weight gain?'.
+FAQs from users: 'What tips should a woman follow who wants to get pregnant?', 'What is family planning operation?', 'Can family planning pills terminate pregnancy?', 'Does family planning bring down fertility?', 'Does family planning stop menstruation?', 'Is family planning allowed in Islam?' and 'Does family planning cause weight gain?'.